filipvanlaenen/asapop/README.md

 ## Format ROPF Files

-An ROPF file can be formated using the following command:
+An ROPF file can be formatted using the following command:

 ```
 format <ropf-file-name>